jxxcarlson/MiniLatexTechOverview/differ.md

 # Differ

 MiniLatex uses a number of optimizations.
-One of these is to re-parser only paragraphs which have.
-This is relevant to the editing process, since instantaneous feedback is essential for a satisfying user experience.
+One of these is to re-parse and re-render only paragraphs which have changed.
+This is optimization is important for the editing process, since instantaneous feedback is essential for a satisfying user experience.
+Such differential transformations are more important for parsing than for rendering, since parsing is by far the most expensive process in terms of execution time.

 The strategy is as follows.
 Let `u` and `v` be two lists of strings.
 Write them as `u = a x b`, `v = u y b`,